 General evaluation criteria for other housing assistance grant applications include:

 - eligibility for funding under section 76(3)(g) of the Act - the housing assistance must be for low income or disadvantaged Victorians

 - priority is given to applications for 'bricks and mortar' projects that will directly increase the supply of housing.
 Research, staffing or administration costs, and other expenditure not directly adding to the housing supply will not usually be funded

 - the extent to which the proposed use of funding provides value for money.
 This will involve an assessment of whether the proposal provides an enduring long-term public benefit.
 Funding will not be provided where it is likely to result in personal benefit to individuals

-- Priority is given to applications made by the DoH, other Government departments and not-for-profit community housing organisations registered as Housing Agencies.
+- Priority is given to applications made by the Homes Victoria, other Government departments and not-for-profit community housing organisations registered as Housing Agencies.
 Applications made by other organisations will not usually be funded

 - the extent to which the grant applicant is able to demonstrate that it has the capacity and capability to carry out the project for which funding is requested.

 For housing development proposals, other evaluation considerations include the extent to which:

 - VPF funding is leveraged by capital or in-kind funding contributions from other public or private project partners.
 The VPF will not usually fund more than 80% of total project costs

 - environmentally sustainable design features are incorporated to minimise the housing's environmental impact and to reduce utility costs for low-income or disadvantaged residents.
 To be viewed favourably in this regard, proposals should aim for at least a 7-star energy rating.